 Philippe Bonnet is specialized in the automation of recharging machine in the nuclear field.
 In 2008 he created Integrelec manufacturing pumping systems.
 Cryoconcept became its main customer and, in 2014, he participated in the company's MBO and became the general manager.
 In 2019 he left Cryoconcept and joined EQUIUM as CTO.

-Thierry Roussel, a 20-year-old entrepreneur, supported La Centrale des Particuliers as marketing director then Deputy General Director and was involved in the launch of Club Internet in 1995 until the sale to Deutsch Telekom.
+Thierry Roussel, an entrepreneur over 20 years, supported La Centrale des Particuliers as marketing director then Deputy General Director and was involved in the launch of Club Internet in 1995 until the sale to Deutsch Telekom.
 In 2000, he became deputy general manager of Poliris (SeLoger, Promovacances), then the strategic and marketing director of 9 Telecom, resold 12 months later to the Louis Dreyfus group.
 At the end of 2002, he co-founded Direct Energie and remained a shareholder until the sale in 2018 to Total.
 In 2012, he launched into impact as Business Angel and founded Senioradom, a company that will disrupt the world of Teleassistance, in France and China.
 He sold the company to the Vyv Group in March 2020.
 Since then, Thierry has been involved in Energy, supporting vulnerable people (physical disability, autism), food and responsible agricultural production.

 Jacques Mouchet is the Founder and President of ATEQ, the global leader in measurement solutions has 26 wholly owned subsidiaries, since 1982.
 ATEQ solds millions instruments across their divisions: the leak/ flow tester division, the aviation division, and the TPMS (tire-pressure monitoring system) division.
 Its instruments are used worldwide in a variety of applications, including medical devices, industrial equipment, automotive, electronics, appliances and aeronautic.
 Total annual sales is around 200MSGD.